 The first number isn't a number.
 It's a sentence.
 A sentence that describes a price-action condition specific enough that two different people looking at the same chart would agree on whether the condition is true.

 “AAPL looks good” is not an entry rule.
 Two people can't agree on what “looks good” means.
 “AAPL made a higher low above the 50-day EMA and printed a bullish engulfing candle on the daily, with volume above its 20-day average” is an entry rule.
-You can either look at the chart and check the four conditions, or you can't.

 The reason this matters is that checkable is the precondition for countable.
 If you can't check whether the rule was true, you can't count how many times it's been true historically, which means you can't know the next three numbers either.
 Every screen on ChartMath is one of these sentences, translated into code so it can be checked across thousands of historical bars without your involvement.
 That's the whole purpose of a screen.

-Number 2: Stop — where you're wrong.
+Number 2: Stop, where you're wrong.

 The stop is two numbers wearing a trench coat.
 It's a price (the level at which you'll exit) and a percentage (how much of your account you lose if you're wrong).
 The first number is technical; the second is account-level.
 You need both.

-The first stop level is structural — it lives in the chart.
+The first stop level is structural.
+It lives in the chart.
 For a bullish engulfing setup, the structural stop is usually below the engulfing candle's low.
 For a breakout, it's usually below the consolidation.
 The structural stop is the answer to the question: at what price does my thesis stop being true?

 The percentage is what most retail traders skip.
 The percentage decides position size.
 If your stop is 2% below your entry, and you want to risk 1% of your account on this trade, your position size has to be 0.5 of your account.
 If your stop is 4% below, your position size has to be 0.25 of your account.
 The stop is what tells you how many shares to buy.
 Not your conviction.
 Not the chart pattern.
 The stop.

 This is the calculator that should run in the back of your head every time.
 The 1% number is conservative; many systematic traders use 0.25% or 0.5%.
-The point is that the number is fixed for the trade beforeyou click.
+The point is that the number is fixed for the trade before you click.
 It doesn't get bumped up because the setup feels especially clean.
 The system has already decided.

 R is the unit of trading.
 1R is what you risked on the trade.
 If your stop is 2% below entry and you took the trade with 1% of your account at risk, a trade that hits the stop is -1R (you lost what you risked) and a trade that runs to 3% above entry is +1.5R.
 The R-multiple is the only honest way to compare a 1m scalp to a swing trade, because it normalizes for the size of the bet.

-The R-expectation of a system is the average R per trade across a large sample.2.
+The R-expectation of a system is the average R per trade across a large sample.3.
 Expectancy = (win rate × avg win R) − (loss rate × avg loss R).
 A 60% win-rate system with 1.5R average win and 1R average loss has expectancy of (0.6 × 1.5) − (0.4 × 1) = +0.50R per trade.
 A 90% win-rate system with 0.2R average win and 1R average loss has expectancy of (0.9 × 0.2) − (0.1 × 1) = +0.08R per trade.
-The second one feels better; the first one compounds 6x faster.A system with +0.5R expectancy means that across many trades, you net half a unit of risk per trade.
-Across 200 trades at 0.5% risk each, that's 50% of account in expectation.
-Across 200 trades at 0.08R, it's 8%.
-Same number of trades, same risk per trade.
-The R-multiple decides the slope.
+The second one feels better; the first one compounds 6x faster.
+A +0.5R system nets, on average, half of what you risked on every trade.
+Stack enough of those and the account climbs.

 A high win rate is not a high expectancy.
 The system with the higher win rate isn't always the system that compounds.